lordmulder/mhash-384/README.md

   Pointer to the hash computation state of type `mhash_384_t` from which the final digest is computed.

 * `uint8_t *output`
-  Pointer to the memory block where the final digest (hash value) will be stored.
+  Pointer to the memory block where the final digest will be stored.
 This memory needs to be allocated by the calling application!
-The digest will be written to the memory addresses from `output` up to and including `output+(MHASH_384_LEN-1)`.
+The digest will be stored to the memory range from `output[0]` to `output[MHASH_384_LEN-1]` (inclusive).

 ## API for for C++ language

 All classes described in the following are *reentrant*, but **not** *thread-safe*.
 This means that *multiple* hash computation *can* be performed safely in an "interleaved" fashion, as long as each hash computation uses its own separate object (instance).
 Also, multiple hash computation *can* be performed safely in "concurrent" threads, as long as each thread uses its own separate object (instance).
-If, however, the *same* object (instance) needs to be accessed from *different* "concurrent" threads, then the application **must** *serialize* the method calls, e.g. by means of a *mutex lock*.
+If, however, the *same* object (instance) needs to be accessed from (or shared between) *different* "concurrent" threads, then the application **must** *serialize* the method calls, e.g. by means of a *mutex lock* (or "critical section").

 *Note:* The classes described in the following live in the `mhash` namespace.
-Any functions, data-types or constants in the `mhash::internals` namespace should be regarded *opaque* by the application, as those may be subject to change in future library versions!
+Any functions, data-types or constants in the `mhash::internals` namespace should be regarded *opaque* by the application; those may be subject to change!

 ### Constructor